 I’ll never forget our first ultrasound.
 My wife had (finally) gotten pregnant and we were expecting to get the baby’s first picture to celebrate with our friends and family.
-But the woman performing the ultrasound wasn’t celebrating, in fact she spoke very little the entire time.
+But the woman performing the ultrasound wasn’t celebrating, in fact she was quiet almost the entire visit.
 She just stared at the monitor and later referred us back to our doctor.
 Perhaps, we thought, the baby was still too small to be photographed.

-Back at the doctor’s office, the doctor’s assistant showed us to a waiting room and sympathetically said “I’m so sorry.”
+Back at the doctor’s office, the doctor’s assistant showed us to a waiting room and whispered, “I’m so sorry.”
 Sorry?
 Sorry for what?
 Our wait time wasn’t that long.

-But it was obvious.
+We knew something had gone wrong.
 Our doctor tried to soften the blow by telling us that the baby was still very small, just a few cells, really.
 He also said it was very common among first pregnancies.
-Our baby had died.
-It died before it even had a chance to live.
-But… why?
+Our baby’s life had ended before it even had a chance to begin.

 Neither of us knew exactly how to feel.
 Sure, we were sad and disappointed, but should we mourn the loss of this life?
 Was it even a life at all?
 Our church certainly made a big deal over how life begins at conception, but they weren’t treating this like a “real” death.
-No one suggested we name the child, or have a funeral, or buy a teeny tiny casket and a teeny tiny burial plot in memory of our lost embryo.
+No one suggested we name the child, or have a funeral, or buy a teeny casket and a tiny burial plot in memory of our lost embryo.
 Apparently, it was not that big of a deal.

 Is not even the womb sacred?

 Since then, I’ve learned that as many as half of all fertilized eggs will spontaneously abort.
-But the real question is, why did God allow the death of our child, and billions more like it?
+As a Christian, I wondered why God would allow the death of our child, and billions more like it.

-For starters, in Genesis 1:28 He instructs us to “Be fruitful and increase in number; fill the earth and subdue it.”
-As we obey God’s command, it seems self-defeating that He should run interference on His own request.
+After all, Genesis 1:28 does instruct us humans to “Be fruitful and increase in number; fill the earth and subdue it.”
+As we obey God’s command, it seems self-defeating that he should run interference on fulfilling his own desires.

-Jeremiah 1:5 and Psalm 139:13 tell us it is God who forms children in the womb: “For you created my inmost being; you knit me together in my mother’s womb.”
-How is it that God can fail at something He has begun to build?
-Especially something He has ordained?
+Jeremiah 1:5 and Psalm 139:13 also tell us that it is God who forms children in the womb: “For you created my inmost being; you knit me together in my mother’s womb.”
+Does God make mistakes?
+How is it that God can fail at something he is actively building?

-So God instructs us to multiply, He forms a child in the womb, inserts a spirit, expresses the utmost concern for its survival, and then allows it to die.
+In short, God instructs us to multiply, he says he personally forms the child in the womb, he inserts a spirit and expresses the utmost concern for its survival… and then he allows it to die.
 Why?

-A common defense is to reason that God does not kill these children, but “allows” Satan to kill these children, but God himself is not responsible.
-Miscarriages, then, are like any other form of suffering, God isn’t responsible, He just allows it.
+One common defense is to say that God “allows” for Satan to kill these children, but God himself is not responsible.
+Miscarriages, then, are like any other form of suffering: God is not responsible, he just allows it.

 Is God sparing us from something worse?

-Another defense is to reason that maybe God is being merciful by not allowing a defective baby to continue.
-But if God’s forming it, why is it defective?
-And if He is all-knowing, why would He bother forming a baby He knows won’t survive?
-(Does He even bother to give it a soul, because that seems a bit wasteful.)
-And why do so many other defective babies make it to term before dying?
+Another defense is to reason that maybe God is being merciful by not allowing a life to continue.
+But if that’s the case, why start the process at all?
+If God is all-knowing, why bother to form a baby he know’s he’s just going to toss out?
+And why allow so many defective babies to make it to term before dying?
 Why didn’t God show them mercy by ending the pregnancy earlier?
 Or by preventing it altogether?

-My wife and I eventually went on to have two wonderful children, whom I would cherish with or without the miscarriage experience.
+Eventually, my wife and I went on to have two wonderful children, whom we would’ve cherished with or without the miscarriage experience.